Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-While \cite{robins2004optimal} advocates optimal blip functions and \cite{murphy2003optimal} regrets, \cite{moodie2007demystifying} demonstrated that they are mathematically equivalent.
-In addition, they both propose a SNMMs parametrization for each of the $t \in [0,T]$ conditional intermediate causal effects, or contrasts.
-Without loss of generality, models are of form $\gamma_t(\mathbf{h_t}, a_t; \psi_t)$, with $\gamma_t$ a known ($T-t+1$)-dimensional function smooth in $\psi_t$, and such that $\gamma_t(\mathbf{h_t}, 0; \psi_t) = 0$ and $\gamma_t(\mathbf{h_t}, a_t; 0) = 0$, so that $\psi_t = 0$ encodes the null hypothesis of no treatment effect.
-However, it is important to note that the two authors propose different estimation techniques: \cite{robins2004optimal} uses backward recursive G-estimation, while~\cite{murphy2003optimal} a technique known as \textit{iterative minimization of regrets} (IMOR).
-We thus distinguish the two approaches in \textit{contrast-based A-learning} and \textit{regret-based A-learning} and discuss them more in depth in Supplementary material~\ref{App: IMOR}.
-This is done in line with the work of \cite{schulte2014q}, which will be taken as a guide for discussing more in depth A-learning and compare it with the widely used technique of Q-learning.

-Comparing A-learning and Q-learning, \cite{schulte2014q} showed that Q-learning is more efficient when all models are correctly specified and the propensity model required in A-learning is misspecified.
-If the Q-function is misspecified, A-learning outperforms Q-learning, while with both propensity and Q-learning models misspecified, there is no general trend in efficiency of estimation across parameters that might recommend one method over the other.
+Given that a linear regression model may be quite simple and prone to misspecification, more sophisticated approximators can be used both in Q-learning and in A-learning.
+These include \textit{support vector regression}~\citep{zhao_reinforcement_2009} and \textit{deep neural networks}~\citep{atan2018deep}, among others.

-\paragraph*{Deep Q-Network.} The tremendous success achieved in recent years by RL has been largely enabled by the use of advanced FA techniques such as DNNs~\citep{jonsson2019deep, silver2017mastering, mnih2015human}.
-Enhancing Q-learning with DNNs for approximating the Q-function, gives rise to the \textit{deep Q-network} (DQN) algorithm~\citep{mnih2015human}.
-Specifically, at a given time $t$, a DNN~\citep[see][for an overview of existing DNN architectures]{goodfellow2016deep} is used to fit a model for the Q-function in a supervised way and estimate the optimal Q-value: histories $\{\mathbf{H}_{t,i}\}_{i=1,\dots,N}$ are given as input, and the predicted Q-values $Q_t(\mathbf{H}_{t}, a_{t}; \hat{\mathbf{W}},\hat{\mathbf{b}})$ associated with each individual action $a_{t} \in \mathcal{A}_t$, say $\mathcal{A}_t = \{a_1,\dots,a_K\}$, are generated as output. $\mathbf{W}$ and $\mathbf{b}$ represent the unknown \textit{weight} and \textit{bias} parameters characterizing a typical DNN (see e.g., the schematic of a \textit{feed-forward neural network} (FFNN) in \textsc{Fig.}~\ref{fig: ff-nn}), respectively.
+\paragraph*{Deep Q-network.} The tremendous success achieved in recent years by RL has been greatly enabled by the use of advanced function approximation techniques such as deep neural networks (DNNs)~\citep{jonsson2019deep, silver2017mastering, mnih2015human}, giving rise to the \textit{deep Q-network} algorithm~\citep{mnih2015human}.
+Specifically, at a given time $t$, a DNN (see~\cite{goodfellow2016deep} for an overview of existing DNN architectures) is used to fit a model for the Q-function in a supervised way and then estimate the optimal Q-function: histories $\{\mathbf{H}_{t,i}\}_{i=1,\dots,N}$ are given as input, and the predicted Q-function values $Q_t^{\boldsymbol{d}}(\mathbf{H}_{t}, a_{t}; \hat{\mathbf{W}},\hat{\mathbf{b}})$ associated with each action $a_{t} \in \mathcal{A}_t$, e.g., with $\mathcal{A}_t = \{a_1,\dots,a_K\}$, are generated as output. $\mathbf{W}$ and $\mathbf{b}$ represent the unknown \textit{weight} and \textit{bias} parameters of a typical DNN; see e.g., the schematic of a \textit{feed-forward neural network} in Figure~\ref{fig: ff-nn}.